- What is a flushed face?

 There are quite a few associated symptoms of a flushed face.
 They include the following:

 - red patches or blotchy red skin

 It’s important to visit your doctor if you experience recurring episodes of flushing that are unexplained, as it can be linked to certain medical conditions.
 Your doctor will ask you about the frequency of your symptoms, duration and whether or not other symptoms accompany the flushing.
 By looking at your medical history and with a careful medical examination, your doctor will be able to diagnose the underlying cause of your symptoms.

-Sometimes a flushed face is simply due to anxiety, stress, nervousness, embarrassment or a fluctuation in hormones that occurs with the menopause, however, sometimes there are underlying medical reasons for it, such as:
+Sometimes a flushed face is simply due to anxiety, stress, nervousness, embarrassment, or a fluctuation in hormones that occurs with menopause.
+Sometimes, however, there are underlying medical reasons for it, such as: